 Let’s take a closer look at each of these insurance coverage options.
 The more you know, the easier it will be for you to decide which plan to select.

-Flexibility Through a Pivot Health Short-Term Health Insurance Plan
+The Flexibility of a Pivot Health Short Term Health Insurance Plan

-Do you need medical coverage for a limited amount of time?
+Do you need temporary medical coverage for a specific amount of time?
 If so, short term medical insurance might be right for you.
 Uninsured people who may benefit from a short-term medical plan include those who:

 - Are looking for an alternative to COBRA